tacobayle/nestedVsphere8/README.md

 - vsphere_tanzu_alb_wo_nsx deploys a nested vSphere with Tanzu (VDS use case) and NSX ALB on the top
 - vsphere_nsx deploys a nested vSphere included NSX (overlay use case)
 - vsphere_nsx_alb deploys a nested vSphere included NSX (overlay use case) and NSX ALB on the top
+- vsphere_nsx_tanzu_alb deploys a nested vSphere with Tanzu included NSX (overlay use case) and NSX ALB on the top
 - vsphere_nsx_alb_telco deploys a nested vSphere included NSX (overlay use case) and NSX ALB (vCenter Cloud) with BGP between Service Engines and tiers 0 - TKGm is included and configured on the top of this along with AKO

 You select the scenario/deployment based on the config-map that you will provide (see below).